 Here’s a list of some favorites.
 Most have hundreds, and even thousands, of positive ratings.
 Some are sweet, some are mysterious, and others are a bit risqué.
 All require the reader to set aside the 21st century and dive into the world of 19th century romance.
-It is armchair travel at its best.
+It is armchair travel to England at its best.

 #1: Bridgerton: The Duke and I (Bridgertons Book 1)

 Author: Julia Quinn

 With 39,274 ratings, this book may top the charts in all of Amazon’s categories.